Bicycle Austin

 Go read it now!

-In 2006, i waged a battle to prohibit cars from parking in the bike lanes on Shoal Creek Blvd.
-I know, it sounds like a no-brainer, but the City didn't agree.
+In 2006, i waged a battle to prohibit cars from parking in the bike lanes on Shoal Creek Blvd, but I was unsuccessful.
 I was frustrated that I couldn’t get much help from the local cycling community on this effort.
-I’ve often been criticized by going it alon, but what do I do if others won’t join me?
+I’ve often been criticized by going it alone, but what do I do if others won’t join me?
 Below is the action form I posted to invite readers and subscribers to get involved, and the campaign (and the results) are described in detail in a separate article.

 Help ban parking in bike lanes on Shoal Creek!